Suge Knight, His Rumored Jennifer Lopez Sex Video, Her Relationship With Drake

 A photo posted by Jennifer Lopez (@jlo) on

 Just last year, J.Lo’s ex Ojani Noa threatened to release home videos of her in nude and sexual situations.
-Ed Meyer, Noa’s business partner Ed Meyer told InTouch Weekly, “We are going to produce a DVD and also have a streaming release of the J.Lo home video footage.
+Ed Meyer, Noa’s business partner, Ed Meyer told InTouch Weekly, “We are going to produce a DVD and also have a streaming release of the J.Lo home video footage.
 There is revealing video of her with a lack of clothing and in sexual situations, especially in the hotel footage from the honeymoon.”

-Away from that and on to the most recent developments, Jennifer Lopez and Drake have been making headlines with their PDA, while on the dance floor.
+Away from that and on to the most recent developments, Jennifer Lopez and Drake have been making headlines with their PDA while on the dance floor.
 This has sent the internet into a frenzy and caused a whirlwind of speculation as to whether the two are serious or just indulging in a publicity stunt.

-According to E Online, a source who spoke to the site shot down rumors of the two getting into a serious relationship anytime soon, pointing out that ex Casper Smart and Jennifer Lopez haven’t completely broken things off, and are just taking a much needed break.
-Given that Drake has this year alone been romantically linked to Rihanna, Taylor Swift, and Serena Williams, could this just also be ‘one of those relationships’?
+According to E!
+Online, a source who spoke to the site shot down rumors of the two getting into a serious relationship anytime soon, pointing out that ex Casper Smart and Jennifer Lopez haven’t completely broken things off, and are just taking a much needed break.
+Given that Drake has this year alone been romantically linked to Rihanna, Taylor Swift, and Serena Williams, could this just also be “one of those relationships”?
 Please offer your view in the comment section.

 [Featured Image by Gustavo Caballero/Getty Images]